 - Minimal cost.

-For referrals to Parks and Recreation Programs contact a Pathways LA Referral Specialist.
+For referrals to Parks and Recreation Programs, contact a Pathways LA Referral Specialist.

-TIPS FOR WHAT TO LOOK FOR WHEN YOU VISIT A CHILD CARE PROVIDER SITE
+TIPS FOR WHAT TO LOOK FOR WHEN YOU VISIT A CHILDCARE PROVIDER SITE

 Some questions to consider asking providers: